-Total revenue for the three months ended March 31, 2011 was \$21.1 million, compared to \$29.9 million for the same period in 2010.
+Total revenue for the three and six months ended June 30, 2011 was \$24.8 million and \$46.0 million, respectively, compared to \$23.5 million and \$53.4 million for the same periods in 2010.
 Our revenue fluctuates based on the nature and timing of payments under agreements with our partners, including license fees, milestone-related payments and other payments.
-For example, we earned from OncoGenex a \$750,000 milestone payment in the first quarter of 2011 related to the initiation of a Phase 2 study for OGX-427, compared to a \$6 million milestone payment we earned from Bristol-Myers Squibb in the first quarter of 2010 related to the initiation of a Phase 1 study for BMS-PCSK9{Rx}.
-In the first quarter of 2011, we recognized revenue from our collaboration with GSK, which began in the second quarter of 2010.
-However, first quarter revenue did not include any revenue from BMS and Alnylam because amortization of upfront fees from those collaborations ended.
+For example, in the first half of 2011 we recognized as revenue a \$5 million milestone payment we earned from GSK for the initiation of a Phase 1 study for ISIS-TTR{Rx}.
+However, revenue in the first half of 2011 included less revenue from Bristol-Myers Squibb and Alnylam compared to the first half of 2010, primarily because amortization of upfront fees from these collaborations ended in 2010, although we continue to receive research support from Bristol-Myers Squibb.
+In the second quarter of 2010, we earned \$1.9 million from Regulus related to its strategic alliance with Sanofi, which also contributed to lower revenue in the first half of 2011.

-Collaborations with GSK and Genzyme include ongoing research and development activities.
+Collaborations with our partners include ongoing research and development activities.
 Therefore, we will continue to recognize significant amounts of revenue from these collaborations in the future from the amortization of the upfront fees we received.